scylladb/python-driver/docs/upgrading.rst

 ^^^^^^^^^^^^^^^^^^^^
 `PYTHON-276 <https://datastax-oss.atlassian.net/browse/PYTHON-276>`_, `PYTHON-408 <https://datastax-oss.atlassian.net/browse/PYTHON-408>`_, `PYTHON-400 <https://datastax-oss.atlassian.net/browse/PYTHON-400>`_, `PYTHON-422 <https://datastax-oss.atlassian.net/browse/PYTHON-422>`_

-Cassandra 3.0 brought a substantial overhaul to the internal schema metadata representation.
+Scylla 3.0 brought a substantial overhaul to the internal schema metadata representation.
 This version of the driver supports that metadata in addition to the legacy version.
 Doing so also brought some changes to the metadata model.